Configuring Ping Identity Single Sign-On Integration with SAML

 2. From the SAML Configuration, select Manually Enter.

-1. Open a separate tab and log in to Acunetix.
+1. Open a new tab and log in to Acunetix.

-2. From Acunetix's main menu, select Settings > Single Sign-On.
+2. From the Acunetix menu, select Settings > Users & Access > SSO.

-2. Copy Identifier and paste it into Entity ID.
+6. Copy the Identifier from Acunetix and paste it into the Entity ID field in Ping Identity.

-You added the application to your Ping Identity account.
-You need to configure the application to enable the Single Sign-On.
+You have now added Acunetix to your Ping Identity account.
+Next, you need to configure the Ping Identity integration to enable Single Sign-On.

-How to configure Ping Identity Single Sign-On Integration with SAML
+How to configure Ping Identity Single Sign-On with SAML

 1. From the Applications page, select Acunetix.